muety/mailwhale/README.md

 **Note:** An official Docker image is about to come.
 Also, there will be no need to mount your config file into the container, as everything will be configurable using environment variables eventually.

 ## ⌨️ Usage
+First of all, you can get most tasks done through the web UI, available at http://localhost:3000.

 ### 1. Define a user
 To get started with MailWhale, you need to create a **user** first.
 Currently, this is done through hard-coded config (see `seed_users` in [config.default.yml](config.default.yml)).
 Later on, once we have a web UI, there will be a way to easily sign up new users at runtime.